 - 1.14 Increased devolution of resources to schools brings increased management responsibilities and increased accountability.
-Headteachers/Nursery Managers have responsibility for these resources in line with the strategic direction of the Council and must always adhere to the Council's internal procedures.
-The management of Council and school budgets should also operate within Best Value regimes and seek continuous improvement. - 1.15 While Headteachers/Nursery Managers are given maximum flexibility over their budgets, there are some areas of expenditure that are generally not considered suitable for devolution.
-The underlying principle should be that devolution should be meaningful and allow Headteachers/Nursery Managers the flexibility needed to ensure that decisions that need to be made locally are made locally.
+Headteachers have responsibility for these resources in line with the strategic direction of the Council and must always adhere to the Council's internal procedures.
+The management of Council and school budgets should also operate within Best Value regimes and seek continuous improvement. - 1.15 While headteachers are given maximum flexibility over their budgets, there are some areas of expenditure that are generally not considered suitable for devolution.
+The underlying principle should be that devolution should be meaningful and allow Headteachers the flexibility needed to ensure that decisions that need to be made locally are made locally.

-- 1.16 The Annual Staffing exercises led by the Education and Learning Directorate Schools' Manager seeks to support Headteachers/Nursery Managers to manage their staffing resource effectively and efficiently. - 1.17 A programme of internal self-evaluation audits using How Good is Our School 4 quality indicator 1.5 Management of Resources to Promote Equity, and/or How Good is Our Early Learning and Childcare 3.3 Leadership and Management of Staff and Resources is set out on an annual basis to support and challenge procedures in place in schools. - 1.18 Headteachers/Nursery Managers have overall responsibility for financial decision at a local level but are supported by their School Support Manager who will support the monitoring of school budgets in line with the priorities set throughout the year; can access professional support from Finance and HR colleagues and the Education Support Services Manager and team within the Education and Learning Directorate. - 1.19 Headteachers/Nursery Managers should ensure that finance meetings are held regularly with the School Support Manager and should consider financial projections ensuring they are in line with planned expenditure.
+- 1.16 The Annual Staffing exercise led by the Education and Learning Directorate Schools' Manager seeks to support Headteachers to manage their staffing resource effectively and efficiently. - 1.17 A programme of internal self-evaluation audits using How Good is Our School 4 quality indicator 1.5 Management of Resources to Promote Equity is set out on an annual basis to support and challenge procedures in place in schools. - 1.18 Headteachers have overall responsibility for financial decision at a local level but are supported by their School Support Manager who will oversee the monitoring of school budgets in line with the priorities set throughout the year; can access professional support from finance and HR colleagues and the Education Support Services Manager and team within the Education and Learning Directorate. - 1.19 Headteachers/nursery managers should ensure that finance meetings are held regularly with the School Support Manager and should consider financial projections ensuring they are in line with planned expenditure.
 Formal finance meetings should be held a minimum of once per term, with a formal meeting note created, held and available for scrutiny as required.
-This may form part of a wider Senior Management Team meeting but should be in addition to School Finance Committee meetings where these, or other local arrangements/forums, are in place.
-Guidance is available in Appendix 5. - 1.20 The responsibilities of Revenue Budget Holders are set out in financial code 18, an excerpt of which, pertaining to Headteachers/Nursery Managers is available at Appendix 2.
-Budget holders are required to sign an annual budget acceptance statement to confirm their compliance with the Financial Codes and Policy and Procedure. - 1.21 To ensure that all staff have the required knowledge and skills to effectively manage the schools' financial position in line with financial regulations and Council policy and procedures, various training opportunities are made available to staff, some of which are mandatory.
-The training programme overview is set out in Appendix 3. - 1.22 The Council will review the DSM Scheme every three years in terms of implementation to ensure that it remains fit for purpose.
+This may form part of a wider Senior Management Team meeting but should be in addition to school finance committee meetings where these, or other local arrangements/forums, are in place.
+Guidance is available at Appendix 5. - 1.20 The responsibilities of revenue budget holders are set out in financial code 18, an excerpt of which, pertaining to Headteachers is available at Appendix 2.
+Budget holders are required to sign an annual budget acceptance statement to confirm their compliance with the financial codes and policy and procedure. - 1.21 To ensure that all staff have the required knowledge and skills to effectively manage the schools' financial position in line with financial regulations and Council policy and procedures, various training opportunities are made available to staff, some of which are mandatory.
+The training programme is set out in Appendix 3. - 1.22 The Council will review the DSM Scheme every three years in terms of implementation to ensure that it remains fit for purpose.